fkie-cad/mcritweb/README.md

 ## Version History
+ * 2023-06-06 v1.0.7 Extended result filters for family name, function offsets, and unique family function hits.
+ * 2023-06-06 v1.0.6: Bugfix for use of new MatchingResult methods when showing 1v1 results.
  * 2023-06-02 v1.0.5: Fixed ResultView for Query results.
 Slight improvement to Jobs table.
 Adjusted API passthrough for function collections.
  * 2023-05-12 v1.0.4: Extended API passthrough for creation of matching jobs in MCRIT.
  * 2023-05-08 v1.0.3: More consistent result filter behavior.